Note: Only some parts of Mexico use DST in 2018. Some regions of Mexico use a different period of DST than shown below.

 When local standard time was about to reach

 Sunday, April 1, 2018, 2:00:00 am clocks were turned forward 1 hour to

 Sunday, April 1, 2018, 3:00:00 am local daylight time instead.

-Sunrise and sunset will be about 1 hour later on Apr 1, 2018 than the day before.
-There will be more light in the evening.
+Sunrise and sunset were about 1 hour later on Apr 1, 2018 than the day before.
+There was more light in the evening.